top of page

 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/gxJ6NpGHF0.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.

-NEARBY ACTIVITIES OF INTEREST:
+NEARBY PLACES OF INTEREST:

 bottom of page